Penn State New Kensington: History

+Closure

+On May 22, 2025 the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State New Kensington.
+Enrollment had dropped to 432 students as of Fall 2024, a 56% decline from its peak and a drop of 35% in the past ten years.
+There were 15 other colleges within 30 mi of the campus, which only had commuter students.
+In fiscal 2024, financial losses for campus were $3.1 million, and the campus had $27.8 million in deferred maintenance (or $64,000 per student).
+Penn State New Kensington will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.

 Campus

 Financial aid and scholarships

 70 percent of students receive aid (loans, scholarships, grants, work-study);

 Thirty-five campus scholarships awarded to 140 students.

 Student life

 Penn State New Kensington has 20 student organizations that are academic, social, and professional in nature.
 The Campus Activities Board (CAB) and Student Life Office host a large range of events and activities for students that supplement their academic experience on campus.
 Most activities hosted by CAB and Student Life are free of charge or come at reduced costs to the students participating.
 One of the signature programs of student life at Penn State New Kensington is the Penn State in Pittsburgh program, which introduces students to the cultural, athletic, and recreational activities of the Pittsburgh region.

 Athletics

 Penn State–New Kensington teams participate as a member of the United States Collegiate Athletic Association (USCAA).
 The Nittany Lions are also a member of the Pennsylvania State University Athletic Conference (PSUAC).

 Penn State New Kensington hosts the following athletic teams: